Georgiana Cavendish, Duchess of Devonshire: Pursuits and fame

-With her renowned unconventional beauty and kind character, alongside her marriage to the affluent and powerful Duke of Devonshire, the Duchess of Devonshire enjoyed preeminence in society.
+With her renowned style, exuberant lifestyle, generosity, and marriage to the powerful Duke of Devonshire, the Duchess of Devonshire was a leading society figure.
 She was a high emblem of the era.
-Georgiana was arguably the Diana, Princess of Wales of her time, as her popularity with the press and public can be compared to what her descendant experienced more than two hundred years later.
-Like Diana, every move Georgiana made was watched by spies around her and then reported on by the press, her every mistake made mockery of the next day in the papers.
-On a personal note, Georgiana and Diana had in common a famously unhappy marriage, a binging eating disorder, a passionate personality, and a mutual love for their children.
+Georgiana was arguably the Diana, Princess of Wales of her time; her popularity with the press and public can be compared to what her descendant experienced more than two hundred years later.
+Like Diana, every move Georgiana made was watched by those around her and then reported on by the press.
+On a personal note, Georgiana and Diana had much in common: maternal abandonment issues as a child, a famously unhappy marriage, a binge-eating disorder, the common touch, a desire to be the centre of attention, and a mutual love for their children.

 Like her dear friend Marie Antoinette, the Duchess of Devonshire was one of the fashion icons of her time, and her elegantly flashy style made her the leader of fashion in England.
 Every outfit Georgiana wore, including her hairstyle, was immediately copied by the masses.
 The fashionable styling of her hair alone reached literally extraordinary heights above her exuberant outfits.
+In 1774, Lord Stormont presented her with an ostrich feather from Paris that was four feet long.
+Overnight, it became a huge hit.

 Using her influence as a leading socialite and fashion icon, the Duchess of Devonshire contributed to politics, science, and literature.
 As part of her illustrious social engagements, the Duchess would gather around her a large salon of literary and political figures.
-Among her major acquaintances were the most influential figures of her time, including the Prince of Wales (later King George IV); Marie Antoinette of France and her favourite in court, the Duchess of Polignac; Charles Grey (later Earl Grey and British Prime Minister); and Lady Melbourne (lover of the Prince of Wales).
+Among her major acquaintances were the most influential figures of her time, including the Prince of Wales (later King George IV); Marie Antoinette of France; and her favourite in court, the Duchess of Polignac; Charles Grey (later Earl Grey and British Prime Minister); and Lady Melbourne (lover of the Prince of Wales).
 Newspapers chronicled her every appearance and activity.

-She was called a "phenomenon" by Horace Walpole who proclaimed, "[she] effaces all without being a beauty; but her youthful figure, flowing good nature, sense and lively modesty, and modest familiarity make her a phenomenon".
-Madame d'Arblay, who had a preference for acquaintances of talent, found that her appeal was not generally for her beauty but for far more which included fine "manner, politeness, and gentle quiet."
+She was called a "phenomenon" by Horace Walpole who proclaimed, "[she] effaces all without being a beauty; but her youthful figure, flowing good nature, sense and lively modesty, and modest familiarity make her a phenomenon."
+Madame d'Arblay, who had a preference for acquaintances of talent, found that her appeal was not generally for her beauty but for far more, which included her fine "manner, politeness, and gentle quiet".
 Sir Nathaniel Wraxall stated that her success as an individual lay "in the amenity and graces of her deportment, in her irresistible manners, and the seduction of her society."

 Famously, when the Duchess was stepping out of her carriage one day, an Irish dustman exclaimed: "Love and bless you, my lady, let me light my pipe in your eyes!"
 Thereafter, whenever others would compliment her, the Duchess would retort, "After the dustman's compliment, all others are insipid."